You will taste more than just finely crafted, peat-forward Whisky in Longrow Single Malt Peated Whisky...

 Longrow Peated single-malt

 punch you in the face with the smoke.
 They do it right.
-The smoke is there, no doubt about it.
-But unlike some other peated Whiskies, they correctly see smoke as a spice to be gently savored (Thank You!).
+The smoke is there, no doubt about it, but the way they see smoke is simply as a spice to their craft.

 Of course, a peated Whisky